mapping-elections/site/_essays/06-swain-geography-of-politics.md

 charts depicting Maryland's third through seventeenth Congressional elections (figures 2 and 3).
-From 1792-1820, distinct voting patterns emerged in three geographical areas: consistent support for the Democratic-Republicans in the Upper Chesapeake (Districts 5, 6 and 7), in places which had supported the Chesapeake party; consistent support for the Federalists in southern Maryland (Districts 1 and 8), from areas that had supported the Potomac party; and consistently mixed voting patterns in Maryland's western and middle areas (Districts 2, 3 and 4).
+From 1792-1820, distinct voting patterns emerged in three geographical areas: consistent support for the Democratic-Republicans in the Upper Chesapeake (Districts 5, 6, and 7), in places which had supported the Chesapeake party; consistent support for the Federalists in southern Maryland (Districts 1 and 8), from areas that had supported the Potomac party; and consistently mixed voting patterns in Maryland's western and middle areas (Districts 2, 3, and 4).

-![The regional divisions established during Maryland's Second congressional election formed the basis for voting patterns from 1792-1820.
+![The regional divisions established during Maryland's second Congressional election formed the basis for voting patterns from 1792-1820.
 Generally, the counties in the Upper Chesapeake, who had supported the Chesapeake party, became a bastion of Democratic-Republican (purple) support.
 At the same time, counties in